HGVSnomenclature/hgvs-nomenclature/docs/versions/index.md

 - The "patch" version (z) is reserved for changes that fix or clarify intentions.
 This is akin to a bug fix.
 - The "minor" version (y) will be used for new features that are consistent with prior versions but should not break them.
 For example, adoption of a community proposal that added a new feature would trigger an increase in the minor version.
 - The "major" version (x) will be used when changes are incompatible with existing conventions, and perhaps for other changes that are deemed to be significant.
 Major changes should be rare.
-Wherever possible, the HVNC will strive to ensure that backward incompatibilities result in obvious failures (e.g., falure to parse at all) rather than subtle errors that are difficult to catch.
+Wherever possible, the HVNC will strive to ensure that backward incompatibilities result in obvious failures (e.g., failure to parse at all) rather than subtle errors that are difficult to catch.

 ??? info "Beginning January 2024 with version 21.0.0, version numbers do not correspond to dates"